How to learn astrology

 The simple truth is – and we have found this out by working with thousands of students and teaching astrology for many years – the slower approach is better then the fast approach.
 A methodical approach making sure each step is understood actually allows a student to begin to read a chart faster, yes by taking a slow methodical approach you can actually get the blinding flash of understand as the chart begins to “talk” to you.
 Slower to start with but quicker in the end.
 It really is like the Tortoise and the Hare.
 Be slow and get there first.

 So what is this slow approach?
-Here is the pathway we worked out for students which we have fine-tuned and altered over the course of twenty five years to enable students to get the best results.
+Here is the pathway we worked out for students which we have fine-tuned and altered over the course of thirty years to enable students to get the best results.
 This is the pathway that will get you delineating charts like a professional:

 Step 1: The Zodiac